VictorGeoSoftware/CoyoApp/COMMENTS.md

 This app accomplish with all requirements, but for persistence criteria, I have implemented a very simple logic, which decides whether call to DB or API, depending on the time of the last request.
 If this is older than 5 minutes, API is called, otherwise, DB is requested.

+Unfortunately, the fact of including Room AppDataBase class into DataManager constructor broked up all my test classes, because Room needs from a real Context for be instantiated.
+So if you try to launch some test, this always will fail.
+I should have considered before this issue.